Status: Completed

 • Contribution to reduced invasive species impact costs through the availability of up-to-date, evidence-based information and resources that help improve invasive species management.

-• Contribution to improved future environmental outcomes through better
+• Contribution to improved future environmental outcomes through better management of invasive species.

 • Contribution to increased capability of invasive species managers by providing best practice management information, education, and tools.